MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/check-if-variable-numeric.md

 To check whether a variable contains a number or not:

-1. Use the **Set variable** action to create a new variable that indicates whether the variable you want to check contains a number or not.
+1. Use the **Set variable** action to create a new variable that indicates whether the variable you want to check contains a number.
 Initialize this variable to **true**.
 In the following example, the created variable is named **IsNumber**.

     ![The configured Set variable action.](media/check-if-variable-numeric/set-variable-action.png)